Hjalpa/TagPro-SoundPacks/README.md

 ## How to make a custom SoundPack (that you can easily share with others)
 1. Make or find `.mp3`/`.wav`/`.ogg` sounds and upload them somewhere on the internet (for example on [this site](https://vocaroo.com/?upload), or in a GitHub repo).
 2. Write a .tpsp file, which is a SoundPack written in the JSON format.
 Not all sounds have to be included, as the userscript will fall back to the default sounds.
 Examples of .tpsp files can be found [here](SoundPacks "SoundPacks").
 3. Upload the .tpsp file somewhere too.
+Alternatively: copy your .tpsp to [pastebin](https://pastebin.com), and click (after saving) on `raw` to get its URL.
 Now you (or anybally else) can use your SoundPack by typing its direct link in the options of this userscript.
 4. [Ask me on reddit](https://reddit.com/user/wilcooo "/u/wilcooo") to upload your SoundPack to this repository and to embed it in the script!
 Thanks for contributing :)